 Mendon is a tiny city located in the state of Missouri.
 With a population of 164 people and just one neighborhood, Mendon is the 523rd largest community in Missouri.
 Mendon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-When you are in Mendon, you'll notice that it is more blue-collar than most other communities in America.
-40.22% of Mendon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mendon is a blue-collar town, with 40.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mendon is a city of managers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Mendon who work in management occupations (30.43%), teaching (8.70%), and sales jobs (7.61%).

-Being a small city, Mendon does not have a public transit system used by locals to get to and from work.
+Mendon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Mendon in 2022 was $30,392, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $121,568 for a family of four.
 However, Mendon contains both very wealthy and poor people as well.